-A minimum of thirty-three (33) semester hours of graduate credit earned at a regionally or nationally accredited institution of higher education shall be required for a master's degree awarded by Cameron University.
+A minimum of thirty-three (33) semester hours of graduate credit earned at an institutionally accredited college or university shall be required for a master's degree awarded by Cameron University.
 Requirements for specific graduate degree programs may exceed these minimums.
 A student must meet the requirements for their specific graduate degree program to be awarded that degree.